The “Out of the Feet of Babes” Bit

 And as my unit sits above our parking area, I’ve become familiar with everything from neighbors’ work schedules to the particular chime one guy’s car makes as he backs into his assigned space.
 That’s your basic:

-When I’m occasionally pulled out of a sound sleep late at night by these chimes, I try to take comfort in the fact that at least he’s takings steps not to back over me.
+When I’m occasionally pulled out of a sound sleep late at night by these chimes, I try to take comfort in the fact that at least he’s takings steps not to run over me.

 (“Figure out what half this stuff even is…”)